When it's hard, as a founder, you'll be a bit jealous of VCs

 VCs have a much higher chance of making good money.
 Their own investors (“LPs” or Limited Partners) pay them for a decade more than fairly to manage their investments, no matter how well or poorly they perform.

 Let’s use a “fun” example in Zoom.
-As I type this, Zoom is worth $100 billion.
+As I type this, Zoom is worth almost $100 billion.

 And here was the cap table at IPO:

-Roughly, this means the largest VC firm, Emergence, has a $12 billion stake (wow!).
+Roughly, this means the largest VC firm, Emergence, had a $12 billion stake (wow!).
 And Sequoia is close at $11 billion.